iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > If only it updated.<br> :date: __2021-04-03 15:39:27__

 > When the last update was pushed it app stopped checking for my exposure.<br> :date: __2021-03-31 20:36:23__

-> Last exposure check was 2 months ago.
-Worthless.<br> :date: __2021-03-30 15:34:59__

-> SCAM<br> :date: __2021-03-27 02:29:20__

-> I'm disappointed.
-It has stopped checking on a regular basis.
-It was fine until recent updates.
-How does the Commonwealth expect us to use something this broken?
-Sorry was a supporter of the project in the past, but there is no need to continue tonuse it if you aren't providing me with the security and peace of mine as promised.<br> :date: __2021-03-27 02:15:06__

-> Pretty sure this app doesn't do anything.
-Hasn't scanned since 2/14<br> :date: __2021-03-26 11:29:15__

-> The app says it last checked for exposure on Jan 30, 2021 Today's date is March 23, 2021.
-The app store says I have the latest updates.
-I don't think it is working at all.<br> :date: __2021-03-23 17:34:16__